A removability theorem for Sobolev functions and detour sets: Introduction

 \begin{theorem} Let $K\subset \R^n$ be a detour set whose complementary components are uniform H\"older domains.
 Then $K$ is $W^{1,p}$-removable for $p>n$. \end{theorem}

 The method used in the proof relies partly on the result of Jones and Smirnov in \cite{JS}, and partly on the detour property.
 The first result tells us that the boundaries of the complementary components of $K$ can be essentially ignored, since they are already $W^{1,p}$-removable for $p\geq n$.
 The detour property is used to deal with the ``hidden" parts of $K$ that do not lie on the boundary of any complementary component.
-Our proof in this part is what ``imposes" the assumption $p>n$.
-Unfortunately there seems to be no immediate generalization of the proof which would yield $W^{1,n}$-removability, and thus (quasi)conformal removability.
+Our proof in this part is what imposes the assumption $p>n$.
+Unfortunately there seems to be no immediate generalization of the proof which would yield $W^{1,n}$-removability, and thus (quasi)conformal removability; nevertheless, see the \textit{Update} below, which shows that this is not expected.

 However, if $K$ is the Sierpi\'nski gasket, this theorem implies the following: in case there exists an example of a globally continuous function $f\in W^{1,2}(\R^2\setminus K)$ which does not lie in $W^{1,2}(\R^2)$, then one necessarily has